osquery/osquery/docs/wiki/deployment/file-integrity-monitoring.md

 The above configuration snippet will enable file integrity monitoring for `homes`, `etc`, and `tmp` but only enable access monitoring for the `homes` and `etc` directories.

 > NOTICE: The hashes of files will not be calculated, to avoid generating additional access events.

+## Troubleshooting FIM

+Sometimes, despite a correct osquery configuration, the file events tables don't receive any events.

+First, make sure you are launching osquery as root/Administrator.

+In some cases, the problem might be interference from additional security permissions settings:

+- On CentOS-like systems, check that the SElinux settings are not preventing osquery from performing FIM.
+- On Debian-like systems, check that AppArmor is not blocking osquery.
+- On macOS, the `osqueryd` agent (or `Terminal.app`, if using `osqueryi`) may need Full Disk Access permissions, in Security and Privacy settings.

+Also, remember you can run `osqueryd` with the `--verbose` flag to see if any helpful warnings appear.